A Deeper Perspective On Aging

 Does the stubborn resistance to change kick in no matter how beneficial change might be?
 We are moving from an era in which nothing could be done to defeat aging into an era in which advancing biotechnology will give us the tools to do overcome it.
 All the old attitudes are no longer relevant, and have in fact become quite harmful:

-Now, at the dawn of the biotechnology era, the inevitable is no longer inevitable.
-The research establishment – if sufficiently funded and motivated – could make spectacular inroads into repairing and preventing the root causes of aging within our lifetime.
+Now, at the dawn of the biotechnology, nanotechnology and artificial intelligence era, dying from aging will no longer be inevitable.
+The research establishment – if sufficiently funded and motivated – could make spectacular inroads into repairing, preventing and reversing the root causes of aging within our lifetime.

 We’re so used to people dying from age related causes that we accept it as a normal part of life.
 And we become desensitized to this death.
 But let’s look at it from a different angle and see if we can think about it differently.